 Investors want solid investment strategies to help them grow in rising markets and be protected from major market drops — a concept that seems to be ignored by most of Wall Street.

-Riverbend Investment Management was created in 2006 by John Rothe to fill this void.
+Riverbend Investment Management was created to fill this void.
 We manage money for clients across the US using tactical and adaptive investment strategies.

 We believe a proactive and adaptive strategy is the best way to invest for stable, long- term growth in today’s market.